liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 *Article increment priority enabled*

-Alternatively, you can enable or disable this feature for each sub-app in the corresponding Knowledge Base app configuration menu in System Settings.
+Alternatively, you can enable or disable this feature for each app in the corresponding Knowledge Base app configuration menu in System Settings.

 **Section Names Setting:** The section names setting lets you specify names of